fsbraun/django-automations/doc/reference.rst

 Any property with a name that ends on ``_template`` in the automation's Meta class is considered to be a template path for some sort of status view.
 For user friendliness a verbose name can be added.
 Once declared the plugin will offer all status templates.

-The templates receive the  automation instance in the context with the key ``automation_instance``.
+The templates receive the  automation instance in the context with the key ``automation_instance`` and the corresponding automation model instance with the key ``automation_model``.

 .. _automation_hook: